 We are re-imagining rap music as a customizable service, delivered by charismatic and experienced live performers ready to apply their talent to your topic.
-We work with you to learn about your event and your specific needs, tailoring a combination of live sets and custom content to thrill your attendees and make your event stand out.
+We work with you to learn about your event, your key messages, and your specific needs, tailoring a combination of live sets and custom content to thrill your attendees and make your event stand out.

-A Custom Rap is composed in advance, written and recorded in consultation with you to capture your key message, and premiered at the event either in the form of a fully-produced music video that can be streamed and shared virally, or in the form of an exclusive live performance (or both).
+A custom rap is produced to capture your key messages, and can be shared at the event either in the form of a fully-produced music video or in the form of an exclusive live performance (or both).

-And the infamous Rap Up ties it all together, commenting on the unique dynamics of your event and referencing the speakers and themes in a way that makes everything feel instantly legendary, resulting in a sharable video that captures the spirit of your event.
+And a rap up ties it all together, commenting on the unique dynamics of your event and referencing the speakers and themes in a way that makes everything feel instantly legendary, resulting in a sharable video that captures the spirit of your event.